t3l3machus/toxssin/README.md

 ## Changelog
 `2022-06-19` - Added the **exec** prompt command (you can now execute custom JS scripts against a session).
-`2022-06-23` - I added two simple and dirty scripts as templates for testing the **exec** prompt command.
+`2022-06-23` - I added two simple, dirty scripts as templates for testing the **exec** prompt command.
+I also fixed the cmd prompt's backward history access and made some improvements.
 ## Future
 The idea is to make it sharper, more reliable and expand its capabilities.
 Currently, i'm working on improving file captures.